ccollicutt/ccollicutt.github.io/_posts/2019-09-29-mikrotik-CRS326-24G-2S-RM.md

 I have a bunch of loud noisy switches...*cough* Juniper EX4200s *cough*.
 I recently moved and haven't had the time yet to setup proper sound proofing for all my homelab gear and thus I need to be quieter where I can be.
 Lower power consumption would help too.

 So I bought a [Mikrotik CRS326-24G-2S+RM](https://mikrotik.com/product/CRS326-24G-2SplusRM) to be my main 1GB switch.
+I purchased the switch from [Solimedia](https://solimedia.net/) and it was about $250 CDN.

 ## Power Consumption and Volume